dstorer-cap/dps/nitrokey/README.md

 Finally, C_Finalize is called to clean up and release any resources allocated by the PKCS#11 module during the process.

-### To do
-- Look at the build root documentation to determine how to add custom code to the build
-- Test building buildroot with the opensc module installed
-- Tom did it by unpacking the filesystem and adding his code and repacking the filesystem

 ### Building buildroot with opensc
 - Opensc library enabled in: Target packages -> Libraries -> Hardware handling -> opensc
 - ccid library enabled in: Target packages -> Libraries -> Hardware handling -> ccid